Estimating SARS-CoV-2 Seroprevalence: Simulation study

 \subsection{No selection bias}

-Simulations for DGP 1 were conducted to assess the performance of $\hat \pi_{RG}$ when no selection bias was present.
+For DGP 1, 10,000 simulations were conducted to assess the performance of $\hat \pi_{RG}$ when no selection bias was present.
 The estimator $\hat \pi_{RG}$ was generally unbiased, as seen in Appendix Figure~\ref{fig:dgp1_bias}.
-Performance improved as $\sigma_e$ and $\sigma_p$ tended toward 1, with specificity $\sigma_p$ being a stronger determinant of bias.
-An exception to these results was for low prevalence $\pi$ (0.05 or lower), when $\hat \pi_{RG}$ overestimated the true prevalence.
-Wald CIs based on $\hat V_{\pi, RG}$ generally attained nominal coverage, as seen in Appendix Figure~\ref{fig:dgp1_coverage}.
-However, when prevalence $\pi$ was near zero, coverage of the 95\% CIs did not equal the nominal level.
-Coverage also decreased as $\sigma_p$ increased toward 1.
+Performance improved as $\sigma_e$ and $\sigma_p$ tended toward 1, with $\sigma_p$ being a stronger determinant of bias.
+An exception to these results occurred when $\pi \leq 0.05$ and $\sigma_p \leq 0.95$, in which case $\hat \pi_{RG}$ overestimated the true prevalence.
+The Rogan-Gladen estimator without truncation was also evaluated in this DGP to determine if truncation caused the bias.
+While the non-truncated estimator was slightly biased, the magnitude of the bias was less than 0.002 in all scenarios, suggesting the bias of $\hat \pi_{RG}$ in low prevalence, low specificity settings is due largely to truncation.

+Wald CIs based on $\hat V_{\pi, RG}$ attained nominal coverage in almost every scenario, as seen in Appendix Figure~\ref{fig:dgp1_coverage}.
+However, when some parameters were near their boundaries, coverage did not reach the nominal level.
+For instance, when $\pi$ was 0.01 and $\sigma_p$ was 0.99, 95\% CIs covered in 90\% and 91\% of simulations for two values of $\sigma_e$.
 These variable CI coverage results concord with previous simulation studies evaluating $\hat V_{\pi, RG}$ \citep{lang_confidence_2014}.
-Alternative methods for constructing CIs are discussed in Section~\ref{sec:discuss}.
+The MSE of $\hat \pi_{RG}$, shown in Appendix Figure~\ref{fig:dgp1_mse}, tended to increase with $\pi$ and decrease as $\sigma_e$ and $\sigma_p$ approached 1.